w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ## Creating a Staged Proposal with `validFrom`

-Staged proposals are similar to a tranche or milestone-based model of funding, instead of a spend being paid out all at once, each portion is redeemable at a certain block height.
+Staged proposals are similar to a tranche or milestone-based funding model; instead of all spends being paid simultaneously, each portion is redeemable at a certain block height.
 This is done by specifying each milestone, set at its respective amount and block height at which it becomes redeemable.